ClaudiaMorales/Getting-and-Cleaning-Data-Project/CodeBook.md

 The script `run_analysis.R` performs the following process to clean up the data and create dataset:

-1. In order to merge the training and test sets to create one data set, I first read the Train data files (subject, activity, features) and follow the same process for the Test data files
+1. In order to merge the training and test sets to create one data set, I first read the Train data files (subject, activity, features)and follow the same process for the Test data files
-   a.
-Uses str() function to examine the properties of the variables from above files
+- Uses str() function to examine the properties of the variables from above files
-   b.
-Uses rbind() by pairing the 6 files into Subject, Activity, and Features
+- Uses rbind() by pairing the 6 files into Subject, Activity, and Features

 2. Reads `features.txt` and uses only the measurements on the mean and standard deviation for each measurement
-   a.
-Uses cbind() to merge all into "Data" with Features, Activity, and Subject variables
+- Uses cbind() to merge all into "Data" with Features, Activity, and Subject variables

 3. Reads `activity_labels.txt` and renamed activity names
-   a.
-Factor the 'activity' variable
+- Factor the 'activity' variable

 4. Labels the data set with descriptive names
-   a.
-Names are converted to lower case; underscores and brackets are removed
+- Names are converted to lower case; underscores and brackets are removed

 5. Created a 'tidyData' set with the average of each variable and subject
-   a.
-Entries are ordered by subject and activity
+- Entries are ordered by subject and activity
-   b.
-The result is saved as `tidy.txt`
+- The result is saved as `tidy.txt`

 ### Variables